 Management

-Management is guided by a rheumatologist.
-New cases should be assessed for possible underling cancer.
-They may require physiotherapy and occupational therapy to help with muscle strength and function.
+A rheumatologist guides management.
+New cases are assessed for possible underlying cancer.
+They may benefit from physiotherapy and occupational therapy to help with muscle strength and function.

 Other medical options where the response to steroids is inadequate: